Skip to Content

 What Does PDA Mean For You and Your Pomeranian?

-How badly your dog will be affected will depend on how serious the PDA is in each individual case.
+How badly your dog will be affected will depend on how serious the PDA is in each case.
 It may be a tiny blind pocket that comes off the aorta and doesn’t make trouble at all.
-There can be different amounts of blood flowing through it and that affects how badly the problem becomes.
+Different amounts of blood can flow through it, affecting how badly the problem becomes.

-The most common problem is caused by the left-to-right shunt within the heart.
-The aorta’s blood is higher pressure than the pulmonary aorta.
-There may be a larger amount of blood getting into the dog’s lungs, causing a build-up of fluid (known as pulmonary oedema) and the left part of the heart has an overload.
+The left-to-right shunt within the heart causes the most common problem.
+The aorta’s blood pressure is higher than the pulmonary aorta.
+A larger amount of blood may get into the dog’s lungs, causing a build-up of fluid (known as pulmonary edema) and overloading the left part of the heart.

-The first indicator is when the vet can hear a continuous heart murmur while he’s examined prior to being vaccinated.
+The first indicator is when the vet can hear a continuous heart murmur while examined before being vaccinated.
 Certain image machines can help diagnose this problem.
 Your puppy usually won’t have symptoms corresponding to PDA.

 Murmur: A continuous “machinery-like” sound that disappears in a right-to-left shunt.